top of page

 Cal

-We are pleased to introduce Cal, a grade gelding who arrived in Sept 2025 and is a real sweetheart.
-He is approximately 11 years old and is a bit cautious when he meets new people, but enjoys being the center of attention when it comes to receiving treats or entertaining the ladies (the mares in the herd love him).
+We are pleased to introduce Cal, a grade gelding who arrived in Sept 2025.
+He is approximately 11 years old and is a bit cautious when he meets new people, but enjoys being the center of attention when it comes to receiving treats.

 Cal was rescued from a kill pen/feed lot in Idaho by his previous owner, who invested considerable time and effort into his training and care.
 He is reportedly experienced in all ground handling and green broke under saddle.
-Due to unforeseen life changes, his previous owner was no longer able to provide the necessary attention and care, and made the difficult decision to rehome Cal.
+Due to unforeseen life changes, his previous owner was no longer able to provide the necessary attention and care, and made the difficult decision to re-home Cal.
 We appreciate his selfless decision to prioritize Cal's well being and trust us with his care.
-We will provide updates on his progress.

 Flynn